Xeonzilla/tessera-ui.github.io/docs/en/components/column.md

 - `args: ColumnArgs`

-  This argument configures the `column` component's style including width, height, alignment, etc. Use `ColumnArgsBuilder` to construct it.
+  This argument configures the `column` component's style including width, height, alignment, etc. You can use `ColumnArgsBuilder` to construct it.

 - `scope_config: F`